 ~Every adventure is a chance to live the way you dream.~

 With that being outlined, I conclude myself as unconventional, evolved, and a nonconformist.
 A handful.
 One who has been fortunate to surround herself with others who identify themselves in the same light and embrace it.
 My fellow travel conspirator, book dragon, coffee worshiper, and shenanigan partaker, Emylee is one of them.
-She is the sister I always wanted and needed–more than I’d like to admit–and the loyal yet sassy best friend incarnate you see in rom-coms.
 The one where the line blurs between friendship and family.

 Raised in the Midwest by baby boomers, I lived well with plenty of opportunity and love from the German and Italian sides that crowd my life.
 My family is big, nosy, and unconditional, and yelling is loving.
 I was brought up to own up to my individuality and take charge of my life.

 When I’m not writing, my common pastimes include reading, watching historical and classic movies, bingeing re-runs, and scrolling through Pinterest for ideas.
 On the side, I keep tabs on my research too.
 It comes with the territory when writing about the historical roots of Arthurian legend (in a fictitious plot).
 Authenticity is crucial.
 The first installment of the series, Virago, is complete and available on all major eBook retailers and on Amazon as a paperback.
 Currently, I am writing my recent novel, A Year with December, where it is serialized as episodes (and a new episode ready weekly) only on Kindle Vella through the Kindle app.
 I will proceed onto the sequel to Virago towards the end of Fall.